2013 Indian helicopter bribery scandal: Decision-makers

 Senior officials involved in the decision-making process that led to the selection of the AgustaWestland helicopters for VVIP use were M. K. Narayanan (Indian Police Service (IPS), former Director Intelligence Bureau (India) and NSA); B V Wanchoo (IPS, and Chief of Special Protection Group); and Shashi Kant Sharma, IAS, and former defence secretary.
 After their tenures at the centre, the UPA Government made M.K.
 Narayanan governor of West Bengal, B.V.
 Wanchoo governor of Goa and Shashikant Sharma Comptroller and Auditor General of India.

 CBI probe

-The CBI approached Union Law Ministry to record statements of M. K. Narayanan and B. V. Wanchoo in January 2014.
+The Central Bureau of Investigation (CBI) approached Union Law Ministry to record statements of M. K. Narayanan and B. V. Wanchoo in January 2014.
 M.K Narayanan and B. V. Wanchoo were West Bengal and Goa Governors respectively at the time of CBI's request.
 Their statements were considered vital as they were National Security Adviser and Special Protection Group (SPG) chief at the time of the signing of the contract with AgustaWestland.
 Their views were also considered before the Indian Government signed the contract with AgustaWestland.
 However, Kapil Sibal's Union Law ministry stonewalled the CBI probe by rejecting CBI's request to examine them under the usual excuse of "immunity."
 The CBI, therefore, approached President Pranab Mukherjee to seek permission to examine ex-NSA and ex-chief of SPG.
 M. K. Narayanan and B. V. Wanchoo were questioned by CBI later in June and July 2014 respectively.